 - Trent-Severn Waterway Headquarters (2155 Ashburnham Dr.) – 5-minute portage to launch at the top and west side of Lock 20, 20-minute paddle to Peterborough Lift Lock.

 All participating paddlers need the following gear: a PFD (paddlers must wear it), a sound signalling device, a buoyant heaving line, and a bailer for each boat.
-Also bring sunscreen and a hat (or an umbrella or raincoat depending on the weather forecast) and a water bottle.
+This is a rain or shine event, so also bring an umbrella or raincoat if rain is in the forecast.

 Boat and gear rentals